 13) You can’t have a lie-in without someone questioning your life choices

-Parents will never understand that you’re knackered because you stayed up until 3am binge-watching Making A Murderer.
+Parents will never understand that you’re knackered because you stayed up until 3am binge-watching Netflix.

 We’re millennials, guys.
 It’s a priority.

 Nobody will ever get your blouses as white as your mum does.